Trevin-Small/Trevin-Small/README.md

 ## 🔎 I'm especially interested in:
   - Systems and embedded programming.
 Low level software is lots of fun, and making physical devices using ESP32's and the sort is my cup of tea.
   - Interested in OS/RTOS, efficient memory management, assembly optimization, and computer architecture.
   - Algorithms and Mathematics, because working through problems is fun!
-(Currently taking Competitive Programming 2 😄)
   - Web development!
 Currently working on the redesign of the well-known [boilerexams](https://boilerexams.com) website at Purdue.

 ## 😄 Other Interests / Hobbies